microsoft/vscode-tslint/tslint/README.md

 - `tslint.configFile` - the configuration file that tslint should use instead of the default `tslint.json`.
 - `tslint.ignoreDefinitionFiles` - control if TypeScript definition files should be ignored.
 - `tslint.exclude` - configure glob patterns of file paths to exclude from linting.
+- `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
+The default is `false`.

 # Release Notes
+## 0.5.16
+- Added the setting `tslint.validateWithDefaultConfig`.
+It enables to configure that no tslint validation is run when the default tslint configuration settings would be used.

 ## 0.5.15
 - Watch for changes in the tslint.json when the file is located outside of the workspace.